daskelly/CellStemCell_2020_diverse_mESCs/analysis/targets_of_hotspots.md

 targets <- filter(dat, hotspot_id == hotspot) %>% select(target_id, target_symbol) %>% distinct()
 ```

+Note that, depending on the hotspot,
-Note that the exact number of hotspot targets might differ slightly
+the exact number of hotspot targets might differ slightly
-from numbers reported in various parts of the manuscript.
+from numbers discussed in some sections of the manuscript.
 Initial
 reports of hotspots were based on mapping conducted independently
 in the gene expression or chromatin accessibility datasets,
 as appropriate.
-Table S2 presents results from mediation analyses,
+In contrast, Table S2 presents results from mediation analyses,
 which were performed using the subset of samples present in both the
 gene expression and chromatin accessibility datasets.